Wylhelm/qa-ai-web/user_guide.md

 ## Uploading Files
 1. Click the "Upload Files (Images/Documents)" button.
-2. Select one or more files (supported formats: PNG, JPG, JPEG, BMP, DOC, DOCX).
+2. Select one or more files (supported formats: DOC, DOCX, PDF, TXT).
 3. The application will analyze the files and extract relevant information.
 4. Extracted information will be automatically added to the criteria text area.
 5. If any errors occur during file analysis, you'll see a warning message with details.